cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 result in `CREATE` statements (assuming the database did not exist in Postgres), while the second one would result in `ALTER` statements.
-While this could work, it would make it much harder to reason about Database objects; there would be uncertainty as to the order of operations.
+While this could work, it would make it much harder to reason about Database objects.
+There would be uncertainty as to the order of operations.

 For this reason, the database reconciler will check, given a Database object, if there is already another Database object managing the same database.
-If so, it will mark it with an error explaining this, and will not apply any changes in Postgres:
+If so, it will update its status with a message explaining this, and will not apply any changes in Postgres:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1